neutrons/SNAPRed/docs/source/glossary.rst

         This is done by comparing the diffraction data to a known standard or previous Calibration, and adjusting the instrument to match.
         This is done by a series of algorithms that are triggered by a Recipe.

+    Calibrant Samples
+        A json configuration representing various phyiscal properties of known samples that are used to calibrate the instrument.
+        Most notably, the cif file that contains the known crystallographic properties of the sample.

     Calibration Index
         The data/file that contains a ledger of which Calibration applies to which Run in a given Instrument State.